PUBLICATION

 rules for issues commonly arising in ALRC documents.

-The rules of the AGLC apply except where inconsistent with what is set out in this guide.
+the AGLC apply except where inconsistent with what is set out in this guide.

 3.1 General writing style guidelines